 From the Star, runners will encounter another major 2-mile decent down Prospect Avenue – also known as the “old road” to Mill Mountain.
 Back on the valley floor the final 10 miles is rolling with several challenging hills.
 Don’t let mile 18 and 24 sneak up on you!

 The Valley section of the course briefly skirts the Roanoke River before turning into the historic and scenic area known as South Roanoke, famous for its beautiful homes.
 Be aware of a long climb on Avenham and Peakwood Avenues as you turn into the neighborhood.
 You will crest the hill right at 20 miles.

 The terrain flattens out for the next 3 miles as you make your way through Old Southwest, along the Roanoke River Greenway, and through Wasena before heading downtown to the finish line at Elmwood Park.

 Register early to ensure the best rate, when the discounted tier is FULL is will automatically shut off on our registration page.
-There is $10 processing and handling fee for expo registration.
-There is no day-of registration.
+Registration closes at 8pm on Tuesday April 13.
+There will be no expo registration or day-of registration.

 - REGISTRATION POLICIES– Please be sure to review all of our registration policies prior to paying online.

 - All Marathon and Half Marathon finishers will receive a commemorative finisher’s medal.
 Age group awards will be presented for both events to the top 3 male & female finishers in the age groups.

 - In addition, top 3 overall receive these awards and prizes.